- ISIN

 PB Ratio

 The chart illustrates the Price-to-Book (P/B) ratio for BMO in comparison with other companies in the Banks - Diversified industry.
 Currently, BMO has a P/B value of 1.1.
-This P/B ratio is in line with the industry average, suggesting the stock is valued fairly in relation to its book value.
+This P/B ratio is low compared to industry peers.
+It might indicate the stock is undervalued or that the company’s assets are not expected to generate strong returns.

 Income Statement